thindil/steamsky/bin/doc/MODDING.md

   Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend, Boarding.
 * Tag `skill` define skill of mobile.
-    - Attribute `name` is name of skill (from *game.dat* from *data* directory).
-If name is set to "WeaponSkill" it will be later replaced by proper weapon skill depending on mobile faction.
+    * Attribute `name` is name of skill (from *game.dat* from *data* directory).
+When name is set to "WeaponSkill" it will be later replaced by proper weapon skill depending on mobile faction.
-    - Optional attribute `action`: What to do with this skill.
+    * Optional attribute `action`: What to do with this skill.
 Possible values
       are: "add" (add this skill, default option), "remove" (remove this skill) or "update" (update selected skill).
-    - If mobile should have constant level of skill, add attribute `level` with level of selected skill.
+    * If mobile should have constant level of skill, add attribute `level` with level of selected skill.
 If mobile should have random level of skill, add attribute `minlevel` with minimum level of skill and attribute `maxlevel` with maximum level of skill.